Build your Cortina Ski Trip

 - Isolated location

 Known for its deep powder and some of the best tree skiing in the Hakuba Valley, Cortina has become quite popular in recent years.
-It might not be the largest resort around, but Cortina does serve up plenty of fantastic trails plus tons of powder-filled off-piste adventures, especially for advanced skiers.
+It might not be the largest resort around, but Cortina does serve up plenty of fantastic trails plus tons of powder-filled off-piste adventures, especially for advanced and intermediate skiers.
 The Hotel Green Plaza, a huge ski-in/ski-out hotel, makes up the base of the resort and has everything guests need to enjoy a few days on the slopes.

 Narita International Airport